AdamGreenhill/Hermes/README.md

 ```
 ## Common errors
 - Google will return an error if the account does not have [Less Secure Apps](https://www.google.com/settings/security/lesssecureapps) enabled
+- Google will not work if two-factor authentication is enabled even with Less Secure Apps enabled
 - Your firewall may prevent the script from connecting directly to an SMTP server

 ## Contribute